Jean Marais

-Jean-Alfred Villain-Marais (11 December 1913 – 8 November 1998), known professionally as Jean Marais (/fr/), was a French actor, film director, theatre director, painter, sculptor, visual artist, writer and photographer.
-He performed in over 100 films and was the lover, muse and friend of acclaimed director Jean Cocteau.
+Jean-Alfred Villain-Marais (11 December 1913 – 8 November 1998), known professionally as Jean Marais (/fr/), was a French actor, theatre director, painter, sculptor, visual artist, writer and photographer.
+In 1937, Marais became the lover of acclaimed poet, playwright and film director Jean Cocteau, who considered him his muse and directed him in multiple plays and films, notably Beauty and the Beast (1946).
+Following their relationship, Marais and Cocteau remained close friends and Marais later endeavored to keep Cocteau's legacy alive.
+During the post-war period, Marais was one of France's major film stars and performed in various successful swashbuckler films.
 In 1996, he was awarded the French Legion of Honor for his contributions to French cinema.

 Early life

 A native of Cherbourg, France, Marais was a son of Alfred Emmanuel Victor Paul Villain-Marais, a veterinarian, and his wife, the former Aline Marie Louise Vassord.
 Having recently lost a two-year-old daughter Madeleine, Aline was very disappointed when she gave birth to a boy.
 She came to accept him but until Jean was six or seven years old his mother raised him as if he were a girl, dressing him like one and giving him dolls to play with.
 Sometimes Aline was mysteriously absent from home.
 When he was eighteen, Marais became aware that his mother was a kleptomaniac and that she had been imprisoned for several months or even years in her lifetime.